mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 env | The target environment.
 Allowed values are "Staging", "Developer", "Pre-Production" or "Production". purpose | The purpose of the device in the MOSIP ecosystem.
 For devices that are not registered the purpose is empty.
 Allowed value is "Registration". specVersion | Expected version of SBI specification. timeout | Max time the app will wait for the capture.
-It is expected that the API will respond back before timeout with the best frame.
+It's expected that the API will respond back before timeout if the requestedScore is met, or with the best frame at the timeout.
 All timeouts are in milliseconds. captureTime | Time of capture in ISO format with timezone.
 The time is as per the requesting application. transactionId | Unique ID of the transaction.
 This is an internal Id to the application that's providing the service.
 Different id should be used for every transaction.
 So, even if the transaction fails we expect this number to be unique. bio.type | Allowed values are "Finger", "Iris" or "Face". bio.count | Number of biometric data that is collected for a given type.
 The device should validate and ensure that this number is in line with the type of biometric that's captured. bio.bioSubType | <ul><li>Array of bioSubType for respective biometric type.</li><li>For Finger: ["Left IndexFinger", "Left MiddleFinger", "Left RingFinger", "Left LittleFinger", "Left Thumb", "Right IndexFinger", "Right MiddleFinger", "Right RingFinger", "Right LittleFinger", "Right Thumb", "UNKNOWN"]</li><li>For Iris: ["Left", "Right", "UNKNOWN"]</li><li>For Face: No bioSubType</li><li>This is an optional parameter.</li></ul>
-bio.exception | <ul><li>This is an array and all the exceptions are marked.</li><li>In case exceptions are sent for face then follow the exception photo specification above.</li><li>For Finger: ["Left IndexFinger", "Left MiddleFinger", "Left RingFinger", "Left LittleFinger", "Left Thumb", "Right IndexFinger", "Right MiddleFinger", "Right RingFinger", "Right LittleFinger", "Right Thumb"]</li><li>For Iris: ["Left", "Right"]</li></ul>
+bio.exception | <ul><li>This is an array and all the exceptions are marked.</li><li>In case exceptions are sent for face then follow the exception photo specification above.</li><li>For Finger: ["Left IndexFinger", "Left MiddleFinger", "Left RingFinger", "Left LittleFinger", "Left Thumb", "Right IndexFinger", "Right MiddleFinger", "Right RingFinger", "Right LittleFinger", "Right Thumb"]</li><li>For Iris: ["Left", "Right"]</li><li>This is a mandatory parameter.</li><li> For cases where "any" biometrics are expected, an array of UNKNOWN can be passed equal to the count specified in bio.count.</li><li>The SBI must make sure not to allow the capture of the same biometrics segment wherever possible and in case of fingerprint, if a multi finger scanner is used, and if bioSubType is passed as UNKNOWN, capture must return fingers in the order starting from IndexFinger to LittleFinger.</li></ul>
-bio.requestedScore | Upon reaching the quality score the biometric device is expected to auto capture the image. bio.deviceId | Internal Id to identify the actual biometric device within the device service. bio.deviceSubId | Allowed values are 1, 2 or 3.
+bio.requestedScore | Upon reaching the quality score the biometric device is expected to auto capture the image.
+If the requested score is not met, until the timeout, the best frame during the capture sequence must be captured/returned. bio.deviceId | Internal Id to identify the actual biometric device within the device service. bio.deviceSubId | Allowed values are 0, 1, 2 or 3.
 The device sub id could be used to enable a specific module in the scanner appropriate for a biometric capture requirement.
 Device sub id is a simple index which always starts with 1 and increases sequentially for each sub device present.
-In case of Finger/Iris its 1 for left slap/iris, 2 for right slap/iris and 3 for two thumbs/irises.
-The device sub id should be set to 0 if we don't know any specific device sub id (0 is not applicable for fingerprint slap).<br><br>SBI must detect if the placement of biometrics is no insync with the deviceSubId.
-For example, if the deviceSubId is selected as 1 and if a right slap is presented instead of left, SBI must provide appropriate messages. bio.previousHash | For the first capture the previousHash is hash of empty UTF-8 string.
-From the second capture the previous captures hash (as hex encoded) is used as input.
+In the case of Finger/Iris it's 1 for left slap/iris, 2 for right slap/iris and 3 for two thumbs/irises.
+The device sub id should be set to 0 if we don't know any specific device sub id (0 is not applicable for fingerprint slap).<br><br>Wherever possible SBI must detect if the placement of biometrics is not in sync with the deviceSubId.
+For example, if the deviceSubId is selected as 1 and if a right slap is presented instead of left, SBI must provide appropriate messages.<br/>SBI must detect if the placement of biometrics is no insync with the deviceSubId.
+For example, if the deviceSubId is selected as 1 and if a right slap is presented instead of left, SBI must provide appropriate messages. bio.previousHash | For the first capture the previousHash is a hash of an empty UTF-8 string.
+From the second capture the previous captured hash (as hex encoded) is used as input.
 This is used to chain all the captures across modalities so all captures have happened for the same transaction and during the same time period. customOpts | In case, the device vendor wants to send additional parameters they can use this to send key value pairs if necessary.
 The values cannot be hard coded and have to be configured by the apps server and should be modifiable upon need by the applications.
 Vendors are free to include additional parameters and fine-tuning the process.
 None of these values should go undocumented by the vendor.
 No sensitive data should be available in the customOpts.

 #### Registration Capture Response